cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    If you do not want to get compilation errors on `index:` elsewhere, just add `index?: number` for now, but remember to come back to it and remove the `?`.
+    To avoid compilation errors on `index:` elsewhere, temporarily add `index?: number`.
+Remember to come back and remove the `?`.

 ### Board converter